 What does the data show about AP Statistics difficulty?
-Compared to other AP exams, AP Stats' passing rate is below average (36 exams have higher pass rates, 7 have lower pass rates), and its 5 rate is smack dab in the middle of the 5 rates of all the other AP exams.
-The average score on the AP Statistics exam is 2.95, which is below the passing threshold.
-34 exams had a higher average score, and 9 had a lower average score.
+Compared to other AP exams, AP Stats' passing rate is below average, with a large majority of exams having higher pass rates.
+Its 5 rate is also below average, with 14 schools with higher 5 rates and 23 schools with lower 5 rates.
+The average score on the AP Statistics exam is 2.85, which is below the passing threshold and lower than most other test averages.

 Looking at this data alone, it seems that the AP Stats exam is more difficult than the average AP class.
 But is AP Stats hard?